Seemos/iterative-dichotomiser-3/README.md

 - The value of *features[1]* = 4, meaning that the current node is a decision node.
 However, *datapoint[4] < thresholds[1]*.
 This means that the condition is not satisfied and that we have to jump to the index *jumps[1] = 3*.
 - The value of *features[3] = -2* is lower than 0 and can therefore not be used to index a feature, which means that it is a leaf node.
 - Using *-(feature+1)*, we get class 1. d therefore belongs to "red"

+## Limitations
+In the worst case all child nodes (except for the nodes in the last layer) are decision nodes.
+This means that the number of nodes would double with each layer and lead to an exponential growth in size.
+Since all nodes are stored in vectors, the number of nodes can not outgrow the maximum capacity of the vectors.
+The maximum depth can therefore be calculated using:

+**maximum depth = log<sub>2</sub>(maximum capacity)**

+In the best case scenario, each node would grow one leaf and one decision.
+In that case the number of nodes would start at 1 but then grow by 2 per layer, which would lead to a linear growth and therefore allow for a much higher maximum depth.

+While both of these scenarios are unlikely to happen exactly as described, the restrictions above should be taken into consideration.